malin-nilsson/VanillaJS-Todo-App/README.md

 - Mobile-first workflow

 ### What I learned
-This was my first pure JavaScript project 🙌 I got to explore DOM manipulation and event listening.
-I also got to try out using local storage for the first time.
+This was my first real JavaScript project.
+I got to practice DOM manipulation and browser event handling, creating HTML elements, using if/else statements and for loops to update content.
+I got to work with Classes for the first time and also learned how to store data in local storage.

 ### Continued development
 I'd like to add a feature that can sort the to-dos based on due date.